 Keeping a repository for your application is key to being able to deploy.
-Setting up different environments in your codebase is an important part of the deploy process for your master release, staging and development branches.
+Setting up different environments in your codebase is an important part of the deploy process for your controller release, staging and development branches.

 Everything is a process.
 It is important to develop an architecture that can focus on helping your team work together better to produce great software.
 Deployments should be quick and easy when testing or releasing software and shouldn't be a burden on the team to have to spend hours or days to properly release.

 A pipeline implementation will always need continuous improvement.
 When building out your continuous integrations (CI), this will be a time to think about the gaps between development and operation to automate building, tests and deployments of your applications.

 Before you begin creating your cloud-based pipleline, you might have some learning to do.
 It can be intimidating to learn Kubernetes, AWS products, Google Cloud products, Microsoft Azure products, etc. Or maybe your jobs product timeline leaves no extra time to delve into new technologies that can really help advance your application.
 As a community we must spend time to dig into new technologies, learn how to put them in use and help advance these new sklils in our industry.
 Even if it means we have to spend weeks figuring out and understanding how to implement such technology.

 You should investigate ways your application will fail if a configuration file is changed or a file is incorrectly updated to the pipeline.
 What will happen?
 Well, you don't want to lock yourself out of your application nor have downtime.
 Taking time to plan and you can limit the possibility of this happening.

 Take this situation for example: You know that if a configuration is updated via a console, it may cause a defect if incorrectly implemented.
 As a fail-safe, you should limit console access and the ability to update root level files to specific roles.